Wingo206/terminal_config/README.md

 - zR to open all folds
 - zM to close all folds

-NERDTree tips:
-- Opens automatically when opening vim
-- TT set to toggle NERDTree
-- Use J and K to move down and up
-- Use / to find text within vim.
-Can be used within NERDTree
-- <space> set to unfold directories and open files in new tab
-- gt: next tab, gT: previous tab
-- Closes when it is the last remaining window
-- use <Ctrl> ww to toggle between active windows.
-Can be used to focus on NERDTree

 nvim-tree:
 - ,nt: toggle nvim-tree
 - ,nf: open nvim-tree, find and focus on current file